 Recovery is about repair, not “full-scale ramp-up.”

-Too many supplements at once may trigger stress responses.
+Too many supplements at once may trigger stress responses, a pattern further explained in The Supplement Pitfall: Why More Often Means Slower Recovery.

 × Frequently changing combinations